thedalles77/USB_Laptop_Keyboard_Controller/README.md

  All files and folders are listed below:

- Instructable Laptop Keyboard Conversion to USB.pdf contains the text and pictures from the keyboard Instructable.

- KVM Instructable.pdf contains the text and pictures from the KVM Instuctable

  Keyboard_Scanner.brd  EagleCad circuit board file for Teensy LC or 3.2.

  Keyboard_Scanner_LT.brd EagleCad file same as above with 2 bit Level Translator for touchpad Clock and Data